syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 Multiple items
 </td>
 <td>
-SfToolTip provides support to add multiple items as a tooltip.
-To know more about adding control as a popup information, refer {{'[here](https://help.syncfusion.com/windowsforms/sftooltip/tooltip-content#adding-multiple-items-into-a-tooltip)'| markdownify }}.
+Adds multiple items as tooltip.
+To learn more about adding control as a pop-up information, refer to {{'[here](https://help.syncfusion.com/windowsforms/sftooltip/tooltip-content#adding-multiple-items-into-a-tooltip)'| markdownify }}.

 </td>
 </tr>